 Competition Is Life

 When we compete, we are able to set personal goals and aspirations in an environment where there is tons of room to grow.
 Strength sports are growing exponentially, and whether you are a powerlifter, strongman, CrossFitter, or weightlifter, there is always room for more competitors on the field.
 Is winning and setting PRs always going to be pretty rad?
 Of course.
+But losing, coming to grips with our errors, and choosing to try again is fundamentally the greatest blueprint for living an awesome life that I can think of, because great risk is what success and joy demand.
+Trying and failing on the platform or field, and then trying again and again, teaches us how to constantly know and elevate ourselves to become the best people and competitors we can possibly be.

 Editors note: This article is an op-ed.
 The views expressed herein are the authors and don’t necessarily reflect the views of BarBend.
 Claims, assertions, opinions, and quotes have been sourced exclusively by the author.